Skip to Content

 As I said, there are a ton of things to do in the Kananaskis region.
 You could easily spend a couple of days here and still not see it all!

-Troll Falls is one of my favorite hikes in Kananaskis Country.
-It’s a 3 km (1.9-mile) round-trip hike with a lovely waterfall at the finish.
+Troll Falls is one of my favorite hikes in Kananaskis Country and is great year-round!
+It’s a 3-kilometer (1.9-mile) round-trip hike with a lovely waterfall at the finish.
 You can get really close to the waterfall, and there’s even a big rock nearby fashioned like a troll’s head.
-When the waterfall freezes over in the winter, it’s just as beautiful — but wear ice cleats or spikes since it might be icy and hazardous.
+When the waterfall freezes over, it becomes one of the best winter activities in the Kananaskis to hike here – just wear ice cleats or spikes since it tends to be icy.

-You can also go skiing at Nakiska, visit Upper Kananaskis Lake, hike to Ribbon Falls and so much more.
+You can also visit Upper Kananaskis Lake, hike to Ribbon Falls and so much more.

 Important note: A Conservation Pass is required for any vehicles stopping in parks or public places in Kananaskis Country and the Bow Valley Corridor.
 A daily pass costs $15 CAD and may be purchased online or at any Kananaskis Visitor Information Center.